 Numerous notable structures now flank it.
-The House of the Lords of Lipá is often photographed by tourists for its grand design.
+Tourists often photograph the House of the Lords of Lipá for its grand design.
 It features mythical and biblical themes on its front, as well as grapevine decoration.

 Another notable cultural attraction is the Klein Palace, a Renaissance Revival structure with large cast-iron oriel windows that allude to the Klein family’s principal trade, which previously operated ironworks in Sobotin.

-The Komerční bank’s functionalist exterior, designed by architect Bohuslav Fuchs, caused quite a sensation at the time it was built as it stuck out like a sore thumb amid its neighboring properties with historic facades.
+The Komerční bank’s functionalist exterior, designed by architect Bohuslav Fuchs, caused quite a sensation when it was built as it stuck out like a sore thumb amid its neighboring properties with historic facades.

 The gleaming exterior of the Omega Palace, designed by Ladislav Kuba and Tomá Pila in 2006, also elicited similar heated emotions.
 The House of Four Giants is another unique building on the square.
 Conceived by Germano Wanderley and Alois Prastorfer in 1902, the structure is supported by four full-bodied sculptures of giants.

 See Related: Vienna vs Munich: What’s the Difference?

 Ceské Svycarsko, also known as Bohemian Switzerland National Park, is the newest of the Czech Republic’s four national parks, as it was only established on January 1, 2000.

 In the thick of its forests lies the center of a very old mountain kingdom, cut by canyons and characterized by soaring sandstone rock “cities” that rise above the wooded environment.